-"Property-line-noise-source": any equipment or facility, or their combination thereof, which operates within any land used as specified by 35 Ill.
+"Property-line-noise-source": any equipment or facility, or atheir combination of equipment and facility thereof, thatwhich operates within any land used as specified by 35 Ill.
 Adm.
 Code 901.101.
-Such equipment or facility, or their combination thereof, must be capable of emitting sound beyond the property line of the land on which operated.
+TheSuch equipment or facility, or theirthe combination thereof, must be capable of emitting sound beyond the property line of the land on which it is operated.